It is Friday on the Excellence in Broadcasting Network.

 And I don't see the Republicans moving to change any of that.

-Well, I have to admit I don't know what you're talking about.
+Well, I have to admit, I don't know what you're talking about.

-Uh yeah, you know anybody run equity funds?
+You know anybody run equity funds?

-You you're not allowed to run an equity fund unless you have certified Oh, you're talking about private equity.
+You're not allowed to run an equity fund unless you're a certified.

 I thought you were starting any business whatsoever.